 There are several ways to get to Zakynthos, based on the time of year you want to visit the island.

 A direct charter flight

-Zakynthos Airport “Dionysios Solomos” is located 5 kilometers from the capital of Zakynthos, and it takes 10-15 minutes bus ride to reach it.
+Zakynthos Airport “Dionysios Solomos” is located 5 kilometers from the capital of Zakynthos, and it takes a 10-15 minute bus ride to reach it.
 During the tourist season, which means from June to late September, there are many direct charter flights to Zakynthos.

 When I worked on the island, my groups were coming by a direct charter flight from Belgrade (Serbia), organized by the tour agency I worked for.
 I also had a couple of friends who were coming over to visit me, and they used only the charter flight service of the tour agency, without the need to book a package holiday to Zakynthos.

 There are many good flight deals even in the high season, so that’s one of the quickest and most comfortable options.
-More information on flights, visit https://www.skyscanner.net/ and the official Zakynthos airport website: https://www.zth-airport.gr/
+For more information on flights, visit https://www.skyscanner.net/ and the official Zakynthos airport website: https://www.zth-airport.gr/

 A flight to Athens, and then a domestic flight to Zakynthos

 This is always an available and good option if you want to visit Zakynthos at any time of year.
 Aegean Airlines, Sky Express, and Olympic Air are several airlines that have flights from Athens to Zakynthos, and the flight lasts around 1 hour.

 A ferry ride from the port town of Kyllini to Zante